mikeqfu/pyhelpers/README.md

 **Note:**

-- Only a few frequently-used dependencies are specified as essential requirements in the `setup.py` for packaging **pyhelpers**.
-This is to avoid installing redundant packages.
-If you need to use some functions to which dependencies are not available with the installation of this package (and if you happen not to have those dependencies installed yet), error warnings will be prompted when you import them and so you will know what they are.
-You can always install those dependencies yourself.
+- Only a few frequently-used dependencies are required for installation.
+- When importing the module/functions whose dependencies are not available with the installation of this package (or if you happen not to have those dependencies installed yet), an "*ModuleNotFoundError*" will be prompted and you may install them separately.